Xbox One X PC Build: Can you do it for $500?

 For storage, Microsoft hasn’t yet shared details on drive speed, type, or interface.
 All we currently know is what Digital Foundry revealed in its April 2017 preview: The Xbox One X will have a “1TB hard drive with a 50 percent increase in bandwidth.”

-Without knowing how Microsoft arrived at that 50 percent figure, we could spend a lot of time speculating on what it means.
+Without knowing how Microsoft arrived at that 50 percent figure, we could spend a lot of time speculating.
 (Do they mean a shift from SATA II/3Gbps to SATA III/6Gbps?
 Use of a solid-state hybrid drive?
 A larger cache?)
-Instead, I chose to keep this exercise simple and selected a SATA III 7200rpm Western Digital hard disk drive.
-While it’s possible that the Xbox One X's $500 price tag includes a SSHD, like in its now-discontinued Xbox One Elite model, that raises the price of this build without explicit cause.
+Instead, I chose to keep this exercise simple and selected a SATA III 7,200rpm Western Digital hard drive.
+While it’s possible the Xbox One X’s $500 price tag includes a SSHD, like in its now-discontinued Xbox One Elite model, that would raise the price of this build without explicit cause.

 The final pieces of this build are straightforward.
 In fact, you can use any reputable 500W power supply (the minimum you’ll need for this build), ATX case, and Blu-Ray drive—the ones listed in our build were chosen for how cheap they were at the time of publication.